Mike Sonko: 357 million graft case

 On 6 December 2019, the Director of Public Prosecutions in Kenya issued an arrest warrant against Mike Sonko for various corruption charges during his tenure as a Governor of Nairobi County.
 He was arrested in Voi.
 After the arrest, he was detained at Kamiti Maximum Security Prison for a few days and released on December 11, 2019, by anti-corruption court for a bond of Sh30 million or a surety of the same amount or a cash bail of Sh15 million.
 As a condition for the release, he was barred from accessing office of Nairobi County governor until the case was determined.
 The Senate impeached him on 17 December 2020.

 24 million graft case

 In December 2019, Sonko was accused of extortion of Ksh 10 million to facilitate payment to a software company while he was governor of Nairobi.
 He was charged with abuse of office and conflict of interest.
 In January 2025, a high court ruled that Sonko has a case to answer in the 24 million graft case.
 His acquittal in the case was set aside and a new trial ordered under another magistrate.

 20 million graft case

 In January 2020, Sonko was charged with money laundering, conflict of interest, fraudulent acquisition of public property, and conspiracy to commit an offense of corruption.
-In December 2022, Sonko was acquited by a magistrate's court due to defective charges.
-In December 2024, a high court overturned Sonko's acquital in the matter due to reliance on an old charge sheet instead of an amended charge sheet.
+In December 2022, Sonko was acquitted by a magistrate's court due to defective charges.
+In December 2024, a high court overturned Sonko's acquittal in the matter due to reliance on an old charge sheet instead of an amended charge sheet.